 New State laws passed since 2017 have substantially relaxed the development standards and procedures for the construction of Accessory Dwelling Units (ADUs).
 In March 2019, the City amended the ADU ordinance to comply with new State law, including allowing for Junior ADUs.
 The City permitted 19 ADUs in 2018, four ADUs in 2019, and 20 ADUs in 2020, for an average of 15 ADUs annually.
 The City anticipates the permitting of ADUs will increase over time.
 This Housing Element includes a program to proactively facilitate ADU development.
-With increased City efforts, the City anticipates 20 units per year or 160 ADUs during the eight-year planning period between 2021 and 2029.
+Based on annual averages and increased City efforts, With increased City efforts, the City conservatively anticipates 20-15 units per year or 160-120 ADUs during the eight-year planning period between 2021 and 2029.
 Affordability of the potential ADUs, shown in Table 4-2, is based on SCAG's Regional Accessory Dwelling Unit Affordability Analysis as approved by HCD.

-Table 4-2: Potential Accessory Dwelling Units (ADUs)
+Table 4-24-2: Potential Accessory Dwelling Units (ADUs)